 Weight Gain and Stress

 Weight gain is a problem that affects millions of Americans each year.
 Obesity affects over 93 million adults.
 Conditions related to obesity include heart disease, stroke, type 2 diabetes, and certain types of cancer that are some of the leading causes of preventable, premature death.
 The estimated annual medical cost of obesity in the United States is over $147 billion.
-There appears to be a clear association with chronic stress and weight gain and obesity.
+There appears to be a clear association between chronic stress and weight gain and obesity.

 Stress causes the production of cortisol which disrupts the production and function of many hormones that help us to maintain a healthy weight.
-Cortisol suppresses the activity of thyroid and growth hormone.
+Cortisol suppresses the activity of the thyroid and growth hormones.
 It also disrupts the production of progesterone and testosterone which results in the storage of more fat.
 Cortisol makes the body less sensitive to insulin which leads to insulin resistance.

 Appetite and Abdominal Fat

 Chronic stress puts a tremendous strain on the body.
 The persistent release of cortisol can lead to continuous hunger because the body needs the energy to fight or flee from a threat.
 However, when glucose is not utilized to run or fight, the body stores glucose as fat in the abdomen.
 In addition, elevated cortisol levels decrease thyroid hormone functioning which leads to weight gain.
 Chronic stress and elevated cortisol levels have been specifically linked to increased abdominal fat.
 Developing a beer belly may not seem to be any worse than thunder thighs.
 However, in fact, the storage of fat around the abdomen is associated with a much higher risk of cardiovascular disease, stroke, and heart attacks.
 Each individual’s likelihood of developing abdominal fat varies according to genetics, diet, and lifestyle.
 These factors explain why some individuals tend to gain weight more easily around the midsection while others do not.